GUI of Pmfort Silverstack in dark mode listing clips of a porject

 For drives containing ARRIRAW data from any earlier ARRI camera, the only option to apply HDE is CODEX Device Manager.
 Customers with an ALEXA Mini or AMIRA in addidtion need a CODEX CFast HDE License ("HDE for any CFast 2.0 reader") unless you still have a CODEX USB CFast 2.0 card reader to access the cards.

-In 2010, ALEXA was the first digital motion picture camera on the market offering in-camera recording of Apple QuickTime/ProRes files onto SxS PRO cards, providing the full range of codecs from Apple ProRes 422 Proxy to Apple ProRes 4444 and later 4444 XQ.
+In 2010, ALEXA was the first digital motion picture camera on the market offering in-camera recording of Apple ProRes files onto SxS PRO cards, providing the full range of codecs from Apple ProRes 422 Proxy to Apple ProRes 4444 and later 4444 XQ.
+We called this "direct-to-edit", becuase MacBooks of that time featured an internal card reader to offload the SxS PRO cards.

-In 2019, ALEXA Mini LF introduced a new method for Apple ProRes recording: sound, images, and metadata are no longer wrapped inside a QuickTime *.mov container but use the common MXF (Material eXchange Format) container.
+In 2019, ALEXA Mini LF introduced a new method for recording Apple ProRes: sound, images, and metadata are no longer wrapped inside a QuickTime *.mov container but use the common MXF (Material eXchange Format) container.

 MXF is an open standard that is widely supported and allows for more flexible access to metadata.
 Using the same container also allows us to record ARRIRAW and Apple ProRes to the same drive without reformatting.
 Apple is supporting MXF/Apple ProRes.
 They have published the "SMPTE RDD 44:MXF – Mapping and Application of Apple ProRes" (on IEEE.org).